 - Save and close all programs.
 At the end of Stage 1, the computer will reboot without allowing you a chance to save your work.
 To avoid losing data, please save your work and exit your programs before continuing to step 3.

-- Double-click on the package you downloaded in step 1.
+- Right-Click on the file's icon you downloaded in step 1 and "Run As Administrator".

 - Click "Yes" to allow the program to make changes to the computer.

 - While the program installs, you will see a progress window.